 Dir: David Batty | Writers: Dick Clement, Ian La Frenais | Cast: Michael Caine, Joan Collins, Lulu, Paul McCartney, Twiggy, Roger Daltrey, Marianne Faithfull, Sandie Shaw, Mary Quant, Barbara Hulanicki | UK | Doc | 85′ |

-As narrator and co-producer, Michael Caine turns the camera on himself in a filmic flip through the Swinging Sixties that has a dig at the class establishment while charting how he and his talented contempories transformed Britain.
+As narrator and co-producer, Michael Caine turns the camera on himself for a filmic flip through the Swinging Sixties, showing how he and his talented contempories transformed Britain.

-Caine goes on to suggest that the advent of drugs brought an end to the Swinging Sixties although stresses he only smoked marijuana once as it made him laugh for five hours so he couldn’t remember his lines – although, to his credit he avoids mawkish sentimentality: “I don’t feel nostalgia.
+Caine goes on to suggest that the advent of drugs brought an end to the Swinging Sixties although stresses he only smoked marijuana once as it made him laugh for five hours so he couldn’t remember his lines.
+To his credit Caine avoids mawkish sentimentality: “I don’t feel nostalgia.
 I never look back.
 I feel extraordinarily lucky, not about my talent or anything, but about the timing,” MY GENERATION is an entertaining romp showing how these legendary characters made the Sixties happen and made their vast fortunes into the bargain.MT

 NOW ON GENERAL RELEASE FROM 14 MARCH 2017